gpilgrim2670/VerticalTable/README.md

                     )
  ```

 Once an athlete is selected, we use her name to filter our partially-processed results data for all the meets she competed in.
 We then extract the event she competes in.
-Since our results contain decathletes and heptathletes – who are the only ones crazy enough to compete in both high jump and long jump – if the athlete competes in more than one event, we note them as a Multi athlete.
+Since our results contain decathletes and heptathletes – the only ones crazy enough to compete in both high jump and pole vault – if the athlete competes in more than one event, we note them as a Multi athlete.
 Now we have Name and Event, which goes into the top of the page.

 ### reactable: Creating a table of box scores for every pole vaulter and high jumper